Devmandloi0000/Income-Prediction/README.md

 ## Appendix

-> Link for App Documentation :
+> Link for App Documentation :- https://github.com/Devmandloi0000/Income-Prediction

 > Link for Youtube video for description of the project :-

+> Deployment link of the app :-